iotaledger/introduction-docs/docs/guides/hub_guide.md

 # IOTA Hub Migration Guide

-> This guide outlined how to switch from IOTA Hub to using wallet.rs or its bindings instead.
+> This guide outlines how to switch from IOTA Hub to using [Wallet.rs](https://wallet-lib.docs.iota.org/) or its [bindings](https://wallet-lib.docs.iota.org/libraries/index.html) instead.

 Because of the unique features of IOTA 1.0, it was difficult to manage IOTA transactions with just a library.
-With the Chrysalis update, the whole protocol was updated to be more accommodating to industry wide standards and developer friendliness.
+With the Chrysalis update, we have updated to be more accommodating to industry wide standards and developers.

-IOTA Hub was deprecated with the Chrysalis upgrade and does not work with the new protocol changes.
-If you somehow still use Hub, we ask you to utilize our new wallet library (iota.rs or bindings) where you can easily manage IOTA addresses, deposits, and withdrawals for user accounts.
+IOTA Hub was deprecated with the Chrysalis upgrade and will not work with the new protocol changes.
+If you somehow still use Hub, we recommend that you to switch our new wallet library [Iota.rs](https://client-lib.docs.iota.org/), or its [bindings](https://client-lib.docs.iota.org/libraries/index.html), where you can easily manage IOTA addresses, deposits, and withdrawals for user accounts.

-To upgrade from Hub to a Chrysalis implementation you needed to:
+To upgrade from Hub to a Chrysalis implementation you will need to:

- - Integrate the Chrysalis network using wallet.rs as mentioned in the Exchange section.
+ - Integrate the Chrysalis network using [Wallet.rs](https://wallet-lib.docs.iota.org/) as mentioned in the [Exchange section](./exchange_guide.md).
  - Pause withdrawals/deposits.
  - Make sure all balances have been swept and all deposits have been processed.
  - Transfer all IOTA to a generated migration address (instructions to be provided).
- - Once migrated, transfer the IOTA coins to your hot wallet account on your wallet.rs implementation.
+ - Once migrated, transfer the IOTA coins to your host wallet account on your wallet.rs implementation.